shubham-976/shubham-976/README.md

 - 🎓 I'm Currently a 3rd Year CSE Undergrad at National Institute of Technology, Kurukshetra.
 - 👀 I’m interested in Problem Solving as well as Web Development.
 - 😎 I have good idea and hands-on experience of designing and developing Fully responsive static frontend webpages.
-- 🌱 I’m currently learning various basic stacks of Backend development and some frameworks of frontend development.
+- 🌱 I’m currently learning various basic stacks of Web development as well as frameworks of frontend development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...